Gaia Data Release 3: Microlensing Events from All Over the Sky: Discussion

-The completeness of the events' time-scales can also be derived by comparing with the OGLE Bulge and Disk samples.
-In order to compare ``apples to apples'', we limited OGLE events from \cite{Mroz1} and \cite{Mroz2} to those with their maxima within the \gdr{3} time span as well as we cut OGLE and \gaia samples on baseline magnitude of \gmag=19~mag.
-Figure \ref{fig:complet-te} shows the histograms of such trimmed OGLE and \gaia samples, again for the Bulge and Disk events.
-In the Bulge, the completeness varies from 0\% for events with time-scales shorter than 7 days to about 50\% at about 60~days and about 30\% at 100~days time-scales.
-For the Disk the numbers of events from both \gaia and OGLE-IV are fairly small, however, the completeness is significantly higher than in the Bulge.
-At about 30~days and 140~days nearly all 100\% of events were recovered by \gaia, while for the shortest time-scales, it was only about 20\% of them.
-The main reason for this very low recovery rate of short events is again \gaia's scanning law, generating a scanning pattern in which \gaia observes the same spot on the sky typically after about 30~days.
-The detection efficiency drops for the longest time-scales in both Bulge and Disk cases because of the limited time-span of the \gdr{3} data (about 1000~days).
+The completeness of the event timescales can also be derived by comparing with the OGLE bulge and disk samples.
+In order to ensure a fair comparison, we limited OGLE events from \cite{Mroz1} and \cite{Mroz2} to those with their maxima within the \gdr{3} time-span and we cut OGLE and \gaia samples on a baseline magnitude of \gmag=19~mag.
+Figure \ref{fig:complet-te} shows the histograms of such trimmed OGLE and \gaia samples, again for the bulge and disc events.
+In the bulge, the completeness varies from 0\% for events with timescales shorter than 7 days to about 50\% for events with timescales of about 60~days and approximately 30\% for events with timescales of 100~days.
+For the disc, the numbers of events from both \gaia and OGLE-IV are fairly small, but the completeness is significantly higher than in the bulge.
+At about 30~days and 140~days, nearly 100\% of events were recovered by \gaia, while for the shortest timescales, recovery was only about 20\%.
+The main reason for this very low recovery rate of short events is again \gaia's scanning law, which generates a scanning pattern in which \gaia observes the same spot on the sky typically after about 30~days.
+The detection efficiency drops for the longest timescales in both bulge and disc cases because of the limited time-span of the \gdr{3} data (about 1000~days).